AxelBanderet/sigfox-gcp-dialogflow/README.md

 });
 ```

-You can find the complete associated code in this GitHub repository.
+You can find the complete code in this GitHub repository.

 ## Integration